The Best Way to Visit Paris Museums

 But, the museums can still get crowded even during the week and over the summer period, as there are a lot of people.
-One major point to note is that on Mondays, the Louvre is crowded because the Orsay Museum is closed while on Tuesday, the Orsay Museum is completely crowded because the Louvre Museum is closed.
+One major point to note is that on Mondays, the Louvre is crowded because the Orsay Museum is closed; while on Tuesday, the Orsay Museum is completely crowded because the Louvre Museum is closed.

 The best way to visit Paris museums and to have a quiet visit is to go in the morning before the crowd gets in and you will be able to enjoy your visit to a peaceful museum.
 If you’re an early bird, visiting a museum at its opening guarantees you a good visit.
 At the end of the article, you will find a list of museums and the best hours to visit them.

-Should I get my tickets beforehand?
+Should I get my Tickets beforehand?

 The answer is most definitely “yes“.
-If you want to save some money and some time, here are some things you need to remember before queueing to get your ticket.
+If you want to save some money and some time, here are some things you need to remember before queuing to get your ticket.
 In most of the Parisian museums, if you live in the European Union and are under 26, entrance is free.
 You don’t even have to queue to get a ticket, you just have to show your Identity Card at the entrance and you can get in.

 If you know precisely which museums you want to visit, don’t hesitate to ask the seller if there is any pass for these precise museums, because you could get discounts on your visits.
 Otherwise, there is a pass called Paris Museum Pass which allows you to visit more than 60 museums and famous monuments throughout Paris and its suburbs.
-According to the pack you pick, the prices for two days is 48€, 62€ for four days, and 74€ for six days.
+You can choose between 3 different packs : 2-day Museum Pass, 4-day Pass or the 6-day pass.

 With this pass, you can also skip the line and you have an unlimited number of visits to the museums included in the pack you pick.
 However, this pass is useful and the most interesting, only if you know you’re actually going to visit many museums and monuments during your stay in Paris or if you’re addicted to art.
 If you prefer strolling avenues in Paris to discover the city, this museum pass is not profitable.
 For instance, for 2 days, to be worth your money, you have to visit more than 4 museums.
-For instance, visiting Pompidou, Orsay, Louvre and Pantheon would cost you 49.50€.
-So my advice would be for you to think about how many museums you want to visit before actually buying the pass.
+For instance, visiting Pompidou, Orsay, Louvre and Pantheon would cost you 52€.
+So my advice would be for you to think about how many museums you want to visit before actually buying a pass.

 If you want to visit the museums with a guide in your own language, audio guides are often available in many languages.
 But if you need a tour guide present with you and explaining in your language, museums have guided tours starting every hour for 2 hours visits.
 Another option is to get your own tour guide that will plan your tailored visit of the highlights of the Paris Museums.